careerbuilder/DataScienceAPIDocumentation/MajorNormalization.md

 Response Information
 -----

 The response returns a single data node which contains a list of normalized majors and the current data version.
 These normalized majors are ordered by the confidence score.
-At this point, Confidence scores are not normalized, and should not be taken literally.
-An update will release soon that will normalize confidence scores.

 Versioning
 -----------